 Full Script Reading & Analysis

-Finalists (scoring in the top 10-15% of entries) receive online identification and access to the Wiki Finalist laurel.
+• Finalists and winners receive ongoing online recognition and access to the Wiki Finalist laurel.

 Screenplay contest material submitted to The Wiki Screenplay Contest is accepted via electronic submission only.